aershov24/MLSC_Candidates_Test/Logistic_Regression_rs301378@gmail.com_TEST.md

 **Answer:**

-The main difference between **regression** and **classification** is that the output variable in regression is numerical (or continuous) while that for classification is categorical (or discrete).Logistic regression is basically a supervised classification algorithm.
+The main difference between **regression** and **classification** is that the output variable in regression is numerical (or continuous) while that for classification is categorical (or discrete).**Logistic regression** is basically a supervised classification algorithm.
 However, the model builds a regression model just like linear regression to predict the probability that a given data entry belongs to the category numbered as “1”.
 For example, with binary classification, let ‘x’ be some feature and ‘y’ be the output which can be either `0` or `1`.
 The probability that the output is `1` given its input can be represented as: